 - 1 teaspoon vanilla

-- 1 cup crockpot applesauce, or use an unsweetened, store-bought applesauce if you haven't prepared this ahead of time
+- 1 cup crockpot applesauce, or use an unsweetened, store-bought applesauce works as well

-- In a small bowl, whisk together whole wheat flour, baking soda, baking powder and cinnamon.
+- In a small bowl, whisk together whole wheat flour, baking powder and cinnamon.

 - In a larger bowl, mix together remaining ingredients.
 Stir well.

 - Slowly mix dry ingredients into wet ingredients.

 - Heat the waffle iron.
 Once ready, grease the iron with non-stick spray then scoop 1/2 cup of batter into the iron.
 Cook approximately 3-4 minutes, depending on the waffle maker and heat setting.